Kratos-is-here/Cassandra/README.md

 # Cassandra

-## Ultimately, the task was to build a model that helps estimating when an invoice will be paid.
+## The task was to build a model that helps estimating when an invoice will be paid.
 The estimation doesn't have to be an exact date and time, a rough estimation in terms of days is sufficient for this task.
-You need to predict the Number of Days until Payment using the Dataset provided to you.

 - Description : The textual description entered by the user during recording the invoice on the accounting system (string).
 - Vendor Name : The name of the vendor/supplier who provided the goods or services (string).